Horadrim/opencode-mempalace-mcp/README.md

 ### Test a simple search:

-"What's the current status of my MemPalace palace?"
+`What's the current status of my MemPalace palace?`

 Or:

-"Search my memory palace for anything related to 'filter'"
+`Search my memory palace for anything related to 'filter'`

 ---